OctopusDeploy/blog/blog/2021-10/javacript-library-users-as-tenants/index.md

 ## Create a consumer for each tenant

 Navigate to the **Tenants** tab, click the **ADD TENANT** button, and create a tenant named `Blog`.
-Click on your newly created tenant, navigate to its **Variables** section, then click on the **COMMON VARIABLES** tab, and set the variable for `Bundle Consumer Key` to the value `Blog`.
+Click on your newly created tenant, navigate to its **Variables** section, then click on  **COMMON VARIABLES**.
+Set the variable for `Bundle Consumer Key` to the value `Blog`.

 ![setting the tenant variable](tenant_variable.gif)

 Repeat this process to create the `External customer` tenant with `Bundle Consumer Key` value of `Customer`, and the `Main Website` tenant with `Bundle Consumer Key` of `Mainsite`.

-We'll need a project to interact with these tenants.
+Now you need a project to interact with these tenants.

 ## Setup your project

-You can deploy to the three tenants using the following process.
+You can deploy to your tenants using the following process.

 ![process](bundle-tenants-process.gif)

 This is a modified version of the process explained in my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus).
-If you haven't read that, now would be a good time to follow its instructions, but please omit step 4, because the final step of this tenanted deployment process is completely different.
+If you haven't read that, now would be a good time to follow its instructions, but please omit step 4, because the final step of this tenanted deployment process is different.
 Now you have the basis for a project that uploads a JS bundle, you need to make modifications to enable tenanted deployments.

 ### Require tenants for all deployments of your project